sagemath/trac_to_gh/Issue 7683.md

 # Issue 7683: sphinx reference manual documentation has a *major* issues: in some cases the input parameters to functions are completely omitted causing great confusion!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7683

 Original creator: was